gitthermal/website/docs/how-to-contribute.md

 Joining the Thermal core team has it's own fun and few perks.

 - Discord `core-team` badge
-- Member of Thermal orgnization on GitHub
+- Member of Thermal organization on GitHub

 Learn, [how to join core team?](/docs/how-to-join-core-team/)